fortio/multicurl/README.md

 # multicurl

-Fetches a URL from all the IPs of a given host
+Fetches a URL from all the IPs of a given host.
+Optionally repeat until an expected result code is obtained from all addresses.

 ## Installation
 ```shell